 I recommend freezing individual slices of this apple pie cake, so it is easier to thaw and serve.
 Just wrap each slice well in plastic and store in a freeze bag up to 3 months.

-More awesome cake recipes
+More amazing cake recipes

 📖 Recipe card